 The story answered so many questions, provided background and insight into many of the things I liked in the original trilogy.
 I love how the past, present, and future are artfully woven together through characters rather than a timeline of events.
 However, I felt that the author’s quotations from Edgar Allan Poe, though seminal to the story (and a lovely reference to the time before Panem), interrupted the flow of the story.
 This could be due to the fact that I have read many of his works on my own, and had to use a different voice in my head to get through those parts, a gear shift so to speak, or it could be that the quotations seemed to be hammering home the reference with more force than was necessary.
 Perhaps the author employed this literary device for those who are not familiar with the works of Poe, giving them a base from which to build understanding.
 The story had several twists and turns, some expected, some not and was overall a wonderful read.
 If you enjoyed The Hunger Games trilogy and/or The Ballad of Songbirds and Snakes, put this on your reading list.
 If you have not read those titles, I would recommend doing so before tackling this one, you'll not regret it.
 Today's review is for Your Table is Ready by Michael Cecchi-Azzolina.
 I picked up this book because I saw it on someone's "To Read" list and I enjoy foodie/restaurant type books.
 This was a good, not great, read.
 It was great fun seeing names of chefs and restauranteurs that I recognized from watching (probably too many) food competition shows and reading the author's descriptions and impressions of them.
 One definitely gains a new respect for those who run food establishments and those who serve in them.
 With all the shenanigans described by the author, it's amazing that so many are successful at all.

 I have no doubt that all kinds of debauchery took place during the time period described by the author, but again - repetitious - I received the message the first time or two.
 The storytelling was a bit disjointed in places as the author tried to connect the present with his past, a bit of editing might have fixed this.
-Definitely a well-informed peek behind the curtain of the food industry, but now I'm happy to let the curtain fall back into place.
-My TBR pile and wheel has several YA novels leftover from my career as a school librarian.
-Oddly, my first spins yielded two titles from those selections.
-Perhaps fate’s way of easing me into reading post-teaching?
+Definitely a well-informed peek behind the curtain of the food industry, but now I'm happy to let the curtain fall back into place. |

 About meI am a newly retired middle school librarian who is experiencing the joy of reading books written for an older audience and sharing my thoughts.
 Archives